joshchew24/notes/Logistic Regression.md

 - linear **classification** model
 - similar to [[Linear Regression]], learns weights associated with each feature and the bias
 - applies a **threshold** on the raw output to decide whether the class is positive or negative
+	- With logistic regression, the model randomly assigns one of the classes as a positive class and the other as negative.
+    - Usually it would **alphabetically order the target and pick the first one as negative and second one as the positive class.**
 - prediction based on the weighted sum of the input features
 	- some features either pull prediction towards positive or negative sentiment